gophergala2016/rex/README.md

 services including Air Drop (a file transfer service).
 The REx authors take inspiration from Apple's work developing a clean user experience and workflow for collaborating with colocated peers.

+Both examples here are centralized platforms and have limitations either in their application or the client operating system.
+The REx author believes that even greater productivity and collaboration tools will appear when application developers are given an open, cross-platform framework and the tools tools for harnessing local discovery-based mechanics in their own systems.

 ##Authors